Darya Grimm: 2024–25 season

 In late August, it was announced that due to disagreements Grimm/Savitskiy had left coaches Rostislav Sinicyn and Natalia Karamysheva to train under Martin Skotnický.
 In their first competition of the season, they won the bronze medal at the 2024 JGP Latvia.
 While preparing for their second Junior Grand Prix event, Grimm/Savitskiy moved from Oberstdorf to Egna, Italy, where Matteo Zanni, Barbora Řezníčková, and Katharina Müller became their new coaches.
 Savitskiy would later acknowledge their coaching changes to be a "mentally stressful situation."
 The duo had time to adjust to their new training location and were able to better prepare for the 2024 JGP Turkey in Ankara, where they won the gold medal.
 Grimm/Savitskiy's JGP results allowed them to qualify for the JGP Final for the third consecutive year.
 They then made their senior level debut at the 2024 CS Nepela Memorial, where they finished ninth.

 In early November, it was reported that Maurizio Margaglio and Neil Brown had joined Grimm/Savitskiy's coaching staff, and that the team would make frequent trips to Helsinki, Finland to work with the coaching duo.
 Grimm and Savitskiy opted to change their rhythm dance for the Final.
 She explained that their first program "didn't score so well and the feedback from the judges was like, 'It's OK but it’s not groundbreaking'.
 So we decided to change it."
 They placed third in the segment at the Final.
-Third in the free dance as well, Grimm/Savitskiy won their second consecutive Final bronze medal.T Two weeks later they won their fourth consecutive national title at the 2025 German Junior Championships.
+Third in the free dance as well, Grimm/Savitskiy won their second consecutive Final bronze medal.
+Two weeks later they won their fourth consecutive national title at the 2025 German Junior Championships.

 Savitskiy was plagued with back problems in the leadup to the 2025 World Junior Championships in Debrecen, and until the week prior the team was uncertain whether they would be able to attend.
 Grimm/Savitskiy placed third in the rhythm dance, 0.29 points behind Americans Wolfkostin/Tsarevski in second place.
 Third in the free dance as well, albeit further back from second, the team won their second World Junior bronze medal.
 Savitskiy said afterward that the "best way to describe how we feel is relief.
 We're definitely super happy with how the season ended, with how we delivered the final product, especially considering our not-so-good preparation."

 In May 2025, Grimm/Savitskiy announced the end of their partnership.